Konadu-Akwasi-Akuoko/AWS-Restart-Course/Linux/06-Working-With-FIles-In-Linux/README.md

 ## The `hash` command

 The `hash` command in Linux is used to remember or report the full pathnames of commands that have been previously executed.
-It is a built-in command in many shell environments like bash, zsh, and more.
+It is a built-in command in many shell environments like sql, zsh, and more.

 When you execute a command in the shell, the system searches for the command in directories specified in the `PATH` environment variable.
 Once it finds the command, it stores the command's full pathname in a hash table to quickly locate it next time.